bootchk/testGimpPDB/readme.md

   - test statistics and summary by this plugin
   - a summary by GimpFu
-  - a final Python exception if GimpFu discovered any errors
+  - a final Python exception if GimpFu discovered any errors (in the execution of this plugin, which encompasses all called PDB procedures.)
-  - many other usually spurious(?) messages when Gimp recovers from this plugin Note the above may change as this plugin, GimpFu, and Gimp evolve.
+  - many other usually spurious(?) messages when Gimp recovers from this plugin.

+Note the above may change as this plugin, GimpFu, and Gimp evolve.

 ## The extent of testing